-Yesterday in Turin a 43-year-old in a mad rush burned the red several times, moved in the wrong direction risking to hit pedestrians and cause a head-on and was arrested.
-The driver fled and was arrested after the brief escape.
+Yesterday in Turin a 43-year-old in a mad rush has burned the red several times, moved in the wrong direction risking to hit pedestrians and cause a frontal and was arrested.
+The driver escaped and after the brief escape he was arrested.

 For a moment, in short, the city seemed almost "normal", of our sick former normality before the coronavirus.
 As traffic has evaporated, traffic accidents in the city have decreased by more than 50% compared to the same period last year.

 No injuries to drivers, passengers, pedestrians and cyclists.
 The air is cleaner, the horn is a distant memory.